MrLixm/katananodling/doc/INDEX.md

 There is currently one example of this which is the `OpScriptCustomNode` class in [entities/opscript](../katananodling/entities/opscript.py).

+It is recommended to create on new module in `entities/` per new subclass.

 ## OpScriptCustomNode

 Convenient class to create a custom node whose main feature is based around